AND PREDATION IN THE WORLD OF INSECTS

 Rationale: Symbiosis and predation are important concepts of biology.
 Seeing them in action will help students understand and remember these concepts.

-Description of the Film Clip: This Set-Up-the-Sub describes four examples of symbiosis and predation in the insect world: (1) bees pollinating plants; the stamens of the flowers actually move to deposit pollen onto the bees; (2) a ladybug that is eating aphids is driven away by the ant which tends the aphids; the ant then strokes the aphids and harvests their honeydew; (3) grasshoppers are caught and eaten by a spider; (4) flying insects are caught by carnivorous plants.
+Description of the Snippet: This snippet contains four examples of symbiosis and predation in the insect world: (1) bees pollinating plants; the stamens of the flowers actually move to deposit pollen onto the bees; (2) a ladybug that is eating aphids is driven away by the ant which tends the aphids; the ant then strokes the aphids and harvests their honeydew; (3) grasshoppers are caught and eaten by a spider; (4) flying insects are caught by carnivorous plants.

-Microcosmos consists of many extraordinary and beautiful shots of insects and is an excellent vehicle on which to base a lesson plan explaining symbiosis and predation in the insect world.
+"Microcosmos" consists of many extraordinary and beautiful shots of insects.
 There is almost no narration.

 How to Use This Guide:

 TWM suggests that teachers keep a pre-selected film in their classroom along with any handouts, readings, and other materials that a substitute will need.
-Be sure to get all of the required permissions from school administrators to allow this snippet to be shown.
+If required, get permission from school administrators to allow this snippet to be shown.

 As you adapt this lesson to the needs and abilities of your classes, modify the Instructions to the Substitute to take account of any changes you make.
-[The complete Set-Up-the-Sub Lesson Plan has a link to a word processing file which contains the Instructions.]
+Pay special attention to the following points:

 Instructions to the Substitute: